-We explored these questions with the Dutch Deltaprogramma and over 60 partners.
-We found that many local governments and businesses find it difficult to arrange deals to shift from goals to projects and make a meaningful change.
-Lack of locally available knowledge and experience holds back progres, while these assets are available but unknown.
+This conference allowed us to explore these vital questions with the Dutch Deltaprogramma.
+With the participation of over 60 partners, we found that many local governments and businesses find it difficult to arrange deals and shift to goals and projects with more meaningful change.

 The Dutch report of the working conference is available at ruimtelijkeadaptatie.nl.